shlomo-hadar/Robot-GUI/README.md

 	rviz_camera_stream (can be found at "https://github.com/lucasw/rviz_camera_stream")
 	web_video_server (can be found at "https://github.com/RobotWebTools/web_video_server")

+after you're all set up to launch the project you have two options.
+1)after you are all set up open a terminal window and type ./file

-after you're all set up to launch the project you will need to open a terminal with three windows
+2) you will need to open a terminal with three windows

-in the first you will launch the "roscore" command
+	a)in the first you will launch the "roscore" command

-in the second you will launch the command "~/catkin_ws$ roslaunch rviz_camera_stream demo.launch" (the command starts at the roslaunch)
+	b)in the second you will launch the command "~/catkin_ws$ roslaunch rviz_camera_stream 			demo.launch" (the command starts at the roslaunch)

-in the third you will launch the command "~/catkin_ws$ rosrun web_video_server web_video_server" (the command starts at the rosrun)
+	c)in the third you will launch the command "~/catkin_ws$ rosrun web_video_server 			web_video_server" (the command starts at the rosrun)

-at this point you can launch your python "main.py"
+	at this point you can launch your python "main.py" to run the program

-© all the rights reserved to Kohelet and stuff (JK use it how ever you want)
+© all the rights reserved to Kohelet.